aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 #### FIFO queues

-When working with [SQS FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html){target="_blank"}, you should know that a batch may include messages from different group IDs.
+When working with [SQS FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html){target="_blank"}, a batch may include messages from different group IDs.

 By default, we will stop processing at the first failure and mark unprocessed messages as failed to preserve ordering.
 However, this behavior may not be optimal for customers who wish to proceed with processing messages from a different group ID.